 INSTRUCCIONES

-El programa se llevará a cabo en Karpe Hall.
-Pueden ingresar al campus de BST desde Dwight Way o Hillegass Ave.
+El programa se llevará a cabo en Fleming Hall.
+Pueden ingresar al campus de BST desde Dwight Way.
 Habrá señales indicativas.
 Para obtener indicaciones sobre cómo llegar al campus de BST, incluyendo transporte público y estacionamientos, por favor consulten el sitio web de BST.

 graduation anniversaries